What to Expect on Test Day

 This video offers a closer look at how to prepare your testing area, the check-in process and what you should expect during your at home test.

 Before Your Test Session Begins

-- Run a final ProctorU Systems Check and fix any issues before you attempt to check in for your test.
+- Run a final ProctorU Equipment Check and fix any issues before you attempt to check in for your test.
 All issues must be resolved before your appointment time.

 - Close all browsers and applications not needed for the test.
 This can help prevent bandwidth issues while you test.

-- Make sure any other devices in your home that use internet are not running.
+- Make sure any other devices in your home that use the internet are not running.

 Gather the materials you'll need for your test session.
 (All other materials are prohibited.)

 - Passport or other acceptable ID

 - Acceptable note-taking materials, such as a whiteboard or plastic transparency sheet, that can be erased in view of the proctor

 - Make sure your testing area meets all environment requirements, including: